Hemocyanin: Structure and mechanism

 Hemocyanin is made of many individual subunit proteins, each of which contains two copper atoms and can bind one oxygen molecule (O2).
 Each subunit weighs about 75 kilodaltons (kDa).
 Subunits may be arranged in dimers or hexamers depending on species; the dimer or hexamer complex is likewise arranged in chains or clusters with weights exceeding 1500 kDa.
 The subunits are usually homogeneous, or heterogeneous with two variant subunit types.
 Because of the large size of hemocyanin, it is usually found free-floating in the blood, unlike hemoglobin.

 Hexamers are characteristic of arthropod hemocyanins.
 A hemocyanin of the tarantula Eurypelma californicum is made up of 4 hexamers or 24 peptide chains.
 A hemocyanin from the house centipede Scutigera coleoptrata is made up of 6 hexamers or 36 chains.
 Horseshoe crabs have an 8-hexamer (i. e.
 48-chain) hemocyanin.
 Simple hexamers are found in the spiny lobster Panulirus interruptus and the isopod Bathynomus giganteus.
 Peptide chains in crustaceans are about 660 amino acid residues long, and in chelicerates they are about 625.
 In the large complexes there is a variety of variant chains, all about the same length; pure components do not usually self-assemble.

 Catalytic activity

 Hemocyanin is homologous to the phenol oxidases (e.g. tyrosinase) since both proteins have histidine residues, called "type 3" copper-binding coordination centers, as do the enzymes tyrosinase and catechol oxidase.
 In both cases inactive precursors to the enzymes (also called zymogens or proenzymes) must be activated first.
 This is done by removing the amino acid that blocks the entrance channel to the active site when the proenzyme is not active.
-There is currently no other known modifications necessary to activate the proenzyme and enable catalytic activity.
+There are currently no other known modifications necessary to activate the proenzyme and enable catalytic activity.
 Conformational differences determine the type of catalytic activity that the hemocyanin is able to perform.
 Hemocyanin also exhibits phenol oxidase activity, but with slowed kinetics from greater steric bulk at the active site.
 Partial denaturation actually improves hemocyanin's phenol oxidase activity by providing greater access to the active site.